 Give back, go do something for a charity where you have nothing at all to gain from it.
 You’ll discover how that can contribute to developing certainty, if you have not done so already.
 When you are focused on others, you receive energy that empowers you to tap into a stream of consciousness full of ideas, even dare I say magic.

 Some things you can’t learn reading about them, some things you have to experience.
 I’ve learned that when I am of service, I am most present.
 I wish for you to discover what works for you, if you have not done so already.

 When you are present you can hear, feel, and see what’s happening around you and you can begin to sense what’s needed to differentiate yourself in the market, but more importantly you’ll see the gaps to provide universal values.

-This does not take away the need for market knowledge, analytics, and the standard block and tackle of having as strategy, however being present allows you to quickly swift through the noise and uncover the gems that make companies great.
+This does not take away the need for market knowledge, analytics, and the standard block and tackle of having a compelling strategy, however being present allows you to quickly swift through the noise and uncover the gems that can make your company great.

-Always ask yourself if there is a better way that can leap frog us vs. just move us along.
-This isn’t an exercise done annually or quarterly, this is a state of being you want to embody every day.
+Always ask yourself if there is a better way that can leapfrog your company forward vs. just move you along.
+This isn’t an exercise done annually or quarterly, this is a state of consciousness you want everyone to embody every day.

 Dime a dozen companies are always playing catch up with competitors.
 Market leaders set new standards others emulate.